Dedicated volunteers are essential to the ongoing success of RHAWA

 Volunteers are the lifeblood of any association and RHAWA is no exception.
 Dedicated volunteers are essential to the ongoing success of RHAWA’s programs and publications.
 These opportunities allow you to strengthen your skills and build your network.
 And, of course, as a volunteer, you can give back to the industry that supports you.
 When we contribute as individuals, the whole benefits.

-To volunteer, contact the Membership Specialist at (206) 905-0605 to talk about your interests and talents, and we can connect you with meaningful ways to get involved.
+To volunteer, contact the Grassroots Organizer at (206) 905-0609 to talk about your interests and talents, and we can connect you with meaningful ways to get involved.

 Become a Grassroots Advocate

 As a grassroots membership-based organization, RHAWA is made stronger by the involvement of its members.
 RHAWA's government affairs team is always looking for members to:

 - Respond to Call to Actions: show your support by attending mobilizations and emailing elected officials.

 - Make a donation

 It’s been said you can’t claim to be an author until you’re published.
 If that’s the case, we’ve got a couple ways for you to become an official author right here!

 RHAWA is more than happy to review any and all blog posts pertaining to the rental housing industry.
 RHAWA cannot guarantee all submitted articles will be posted.
 Articles must be educational and cannot compete with products and services offered by RHAWA.
 RHAWA reserves the right to edit or refuse articles.
 RHAWA may give permission for articles to be reprinted with the stipulation that credit be given to the original author and the publication.
 Submit your blog post for consideration here.

 RHAWA’s Current Newspaper is the leading rental housing industry news journal in Washington State.
 Current reviews industry related legislative activity, vacancy trends, property management and maintenance information, as well as business and personal finance.
 The majority of RHAWA's membership is made up of independent rental owners and reside in the Puget Sound region.